LLNL/Lintap/Workflows.md

 # Typical Workflows

+This page assumes you're using the (Multipass)[https://canonical.com/multipass] Ubuntu VM Manager.
+Following the instructions there to get Multipass installed.

+Once installed, from your host, in this repo, run:

+1. `launch-multipass.sh`
+2. (optional) `config-ssh.sh`

 ## Dead Simple
 These steps are done in series with the result being a database with Foraker base tables for all data.